medialab/hyphe-traph/fosdem2018/notes.md

 4. Our gambit to create a better index (Copenhagen)
 5. The neo4j experience
 6. Traph protoype wins (benchmarks)
-7. Designing the on-file index (check history of the structure) image with flags on nodes
+7. Designing the on-file index (check history of the structure) image with flags on nodes.
+The are you crazy part? why? just because we can. no seriously
-8. Concerns, consequences & the future
+8. Concerns, consequences & the future (ask for feedback)

 ## Miscellaneaous